 - Learning how to swim and practicing proper water safety techniques are crucial but children that know how to swim are still at risk.

 - Need help finding swim lessons?
-Contact your local YMCA, Red Cross, or parks and recreation center for information in your area.
+Check out this list of providers in the Tarrant County area.
+If you’re not in Tarrant County, you may want to contact your local YMCA, Red Cross, or parks and recreation center for information in your area.

 Help us promote open water safety

 We’ve put together the below social media kit for easy sharing among your friends and family.
 It takes a village and together, we can help prevent another child from drowning.